Kraft Heinz sees hit from rising competition, supply constraints

 Total sales and profit for the fourth quarter fell short of estimates as well.

-Other issues that weighed on sales included a supply shortfall of its Ore-Ida branded potato-based foods as well as a decision to limit supplies of cold cuts to preserve margins.
+Other issues that weighed on sales included a supply shortfall of its Ore-Ida branded potato-based foods and cold cuts.

 Kraft Heinz said several of these problems are likely to persist this year.